+Planning:

-Planning: In planning migrant student programs and projects, the SEA coordinates efforts with LEAs and local community organizations in order to ensure that the full-range of services are available to all migratory children.
-The Arizona Migrant Education Program works within the Office of English Acquisition Services and Title III, so it is able to collaboratively train LEAs on how to integrate Title III and Title I-C funds to appropriately meet the needs of migratory children.
-The Arizona Migrant Education Program joint-plans with Title III and Title I to review LEA needs and determine the best use of resources.
-In addition, Arizona plans programs that will meet the needs of pre-school migratory students by working with First Things First and the Early Childhood unit.
-When planning projects for OSY, the Migrant Education Program will work with the Director of Community Outreach for the agency.
-The State Migrant Parent Advisory Council (SMPAC) is also consulted and feedback is taken by the State on driving the measurable program objectives and strategies.
+In planning migrant student programs and projects, the SEA coordinates efforts with LEAs and local community organizations to ensure that services are available to all migratory children and out of school youth.
+The Arizona Migrant Education Program collaboratively plans with Title III and Title I to review LEA needs and determine the best use of resources.
+In addition, Arizona plans programs that will meet the needs of pre-school migratory students by working with Early Childhood Education.
+When planning projects for OSY, the Migrant Education Program will work with the Post-Secondary Coordinator for the agency.
+The State Migrant Parent Advisory Council (SMPAC) is also consulted, and feedback is taken by the SEA on driving the measurable program objectives and strategies.
+The SEA provides guidance and technical assistance to ensure the LEAs are using their MEP allocation to effectively meet the GPRA measures 1-4: (1)The percentage of MEP students that scored at or above proficient on their state's annual Reading/Language Arts assessments in grades 3-8; and (2)The percentage of MEP students that scored at or above proficient on their state's annual Mathematics assessments in grades 3-8; and (3)The percentage of MEP students who were enrolled in grades 7-12, and graduated or were promoted to the next grade level; and (4)The percentage of MEP students who entered 11th grade that had received full credit for Algebra 1.